r-spatial/sf/README.md

 ## The problem
 _What problem do you want to solve?
 Why is it a problem?
 Who does it affect?
 What will solving the problem enable?
 This section should include a brief summary of existing work, such as other packages.
 If you are proposing a change to R itself, you must include a letter of support from a member of R core._

-The problems I want to solve are
+The problems we want to solve are

 1. R can currently not represent simple features.
 It can read most simple feature classes, but has its own representation for this, and cannot write them back without loss of information (as it does for instance internally not distinguish between `POLYGON` and `MULTIPOLYGON`, and cannot deal with `FEATURECOLLECTION`).
 2. The current implementation of lines and vector data in package `sp` is partly ambiguous (does slot `ringDir` or slot `hole` indicate whether a polygon is a hole?), complicated (to which exterior polygon does a hole belong?), and by some considered difficult to work with (S4).